 AND for your baby?

-Start with the five topics I shared above.
-Complete the simple assignments.
-At the end of Part 5 you will have your own, individual answer to the Most Important Question.
+Start with the Introduction to explore "what is a natural birth?"
+Then visit the five pages covering the five main questions.
+At the end of this section you will have your own, individual answer to the Most Important Question.

 Please ask me questions along the way!